subugoe/goefis-datatools/reconcilers/ldap/README.md

     -   `devide_by_matches` - Will divide the score by the number of matches.

+    -   `name` - The LDAP attribute the Name is taken from.

 -   `id` - Sets which attribute will be used as ID of a possible match.

 -   `search_attrs` - A list of attributes to return.